conradkirschner/awesome-bots-berlin/README.md

 Your contributions are always welcome!
 Please create a Pull Request :) *Awesome*

 I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/conradkirschner/awesome-bots-berlin/pulls) by adding :+1: to them.
-Pull requests will be merged when their votes reach **20**.
+Pull requests will be merged when they get votes

 - - -
 In anycase of Contact just create a Issue, I will try to respond soon!